Did you know ten counties make up the California gold country region?

 Okay... next is...

-Tuolemne County - Once home to the Mi-Wuk Indians, Sonora, Tuolumne County seat, still carries evidence of the gamblers, outlaws, miners and painted ladies - reminescent of their frontier days.
+Western Tuolumne County - Once home to the Mi-Wuk Indians, Sonora, Tuolumne County seat, still carries evidence of the gamblers, outlaws, miners and painted ladies - reminiscent of their frontier days.

 As visitors, let's experience what life was like during the 1848 gold rush era by visiting their museums and history centers.

-Did you know Mariposa County is also known as the home of Yosemite?
+Did you know Mariposa County is also known as the home of Yosemite National Park?